2007 Elie tornado

-During the evening of June 22, 2007, a powerful F5 tornado struck the town of Elie, in the Canadian province of Manitoba (40 km west of Winnipeg).
+The 2007 Elie tornado was a small but extremely powerful and erratic tornado that occurred in Canada, during the evening hours of Friday, June 22, 2007.
+The powerful F5 tornado that struck the town of Elie, in the Canadian province of Manitoba (40 km west of Winnipeg) was known for its unusual path, how it was during its path, its rope to cone structure as opposed to a "wedge" structure, and how it is unique compared to other F5/EF5 tornadoes.
 It was part of a small two-day tornado outbreak that occurred in the area and reached a maximum width of 150 yd.
 The tornado was unusual because it caused the extreme damage during its roping out stage at a mere 35 yd in width and moved extremely slowly and unpredictably.
 The tornado tracked primarily southeast, as opposed to the usual northeast, and made multiple loops and sharp turns.
-Because Environment Canada adopted the Enhanced Fujita scale in 2013, there will be no more tornadoes with an F5 rating, making this tornado the first and last confirmed F5 tornado in Canada.

 While several houses were leveled, no one was injured or killed by the tornado.
-A home in the town was swept clean off of its foundation, justifying the F5 classification.
-One of the strongest twisters on record since 1999, it is one of only ten to be rated F5/EF5 since 1999 in North America.
-The tornado caused damage of an estimated $39 million.
+A home in the town was swept off of its foundation, with the entire house being sucked into the tornado, justifying the F5 classification.
+One of the strongest twisters on record since 1999, it is one of only eleven to be rated F5/EF5 since 1999 in North America.
+The tornado caused damage of an estimated $39 million ($56.1 million in 2024).